NedasR/SandTetris/README.md

 A = Left
 S = Down will go down much faster
 D = Right
-P = Pause Game or Click on Puase Button
+P = Pause the Game or Click on the Pause Button
 R = Rotate Tetromino
 Quit = Click on Button

-you can download the game enjoy made from sweat and tears
+You can download the game and enjoy made from sweat and tears.
 [Download Sand Tetris](https://github.com/NedasR/SandTeris/raw/main/Sand%20Tetris.7z)